Aceh: Japanese occupation

 During World War II, Japanese troops occupied Aceh.
 The Acehnese ulama (Islamic clerics) fought against both the Dutch and the Japanese, revolting against the Dutch in February 1942 and against Japan in November 1942.
 The revolt was led by the All-Aceh Religious Scholars' Association (PUSA).
 The Japanese suffered 18 dead in the uprising while they slaughtered up to 100 or over 120 Acehnese.
 The revolt happened in Bayu and was centered around Tjot Plieng village's religious school.
 During the revolt, the Japanese troops armed with mortars and machine guns were charged by sword wielding Acehnese under Teungku Abduldjalil (Tengku Abdul Djalil) in Buloh Gampong Teungah and Tjot Plieng on 10 and 13 November.
 In May 1945 the Acehnese rebelled again.
-The religious ulama party gained ascendancy to replace district warlords (ulèëbalang) party that formerly collaborated with the Dutch.
+The religious ulama party gained ascendancy to replace district warlords (ulèebalang) party that formerly collaborated with the Dutch.
 Concrete bunkers still line the northernmost beaches.